Ravath/Storyder/README.md

 #### Music Commands

- - MUSIC:\<filepath>(:TRANSITION(:delay)) : Plays the music at \<filepath> with the given transition delay in ms. If filepath is empty, stops the current music. x - SET : just plays the music and stops avery previous ones. (default) x - FADE : fading transition. default delay is 1000ms. x - ADD : Plays the music on top of already played ones.
+ - MUSIC:\<filepath>(:TRANSITION(:delay)) : Plays the music at \<filepath> with the given transition delay in ms. If filepath is empty, stops the current music. x - SET : just plays the music and stops every previous ones. (default) x - FADE : fading transition. default delay is 1000ms. x - ADD : Plays the music on top of already played ones.
 TODO : MUSIC LOOP TYPE(Simple, repeatX, repeatDelay, pitch...)